ConnorUsaty/ConnorUsaty.github.io/README.md

 # Personal Portfolio Website

-This is my Personal Portfolio Website.
-It features an interactive home page, an About section, a Contact section and showcases some of my favourite projects.
+This is my Personal Portfolio Website, where you can learn all about me.
+It showcases 4 of my favourite projects and some info about me.

 ## Website Link